laulpee/Soccer-Data-Analytics-Personal-Project/README.md

 # Soccer-Data-Analytics-Personal-Project
 Note: The files in the repository consist of the Python analysis portion only of the Soccer Data Analytics for Goals & Shooting Statistics Personal Project.
-For the full documentation of the project, please refer to the "Soccer Data Analysis for Goals & Shooting Statistics Documentation" PDF
+For the full documentation of the project, please refer to the "Soccer Data Analytics Personal Project Documentation" PDF